Last updated on April 13th, 2022 at 11:51 pm

-Check Toilets for Leaks
+Check Your Home’s Toilets for Leaks

-Even if your toilet seems to be working perfectly, and you aren’t experiencing any obvious problems, check the workings of your toilet about once a month.
-Just one leak can cause a huge water loss, and it can be expensive in the long run if you don’t handle any problems right away.
+Even if your toilet seems to be working perfectly, and you aren’t experiencing obvious problems, check the workings of your toilet about once a month.
+Just one leak can cause a huge water loss, and that can get expensive in the long run.
+You’ll want to handle any problems right away.

 Most toilets on the market today use about two gallons of water with each flush, which is more than you might have realized.
 Of course, some water-saving toilets use less water.
 Many have a 1.28 gallon system, which uses a little more than half as much water as a standard toilet.

 Install Water-Saving Toilets

 The manufacturers of these toilets use a high-level dual-siphon or gravity-flushing system.
-These designs prevent clogs, and can even been tested to handle something as large as a bucket of tennis balls!
+These designs prevent clogs, and have even been tested to handle something as large as a bucket of tennis balls!

-Save Water in Your Toilet Effortlessly
+Save Water With Your Toilet Effortlessly

 Now that you know how to save water with your toilet, you can reduce your water usage and your water bills!